List of Ethical Principles (2)

 Free of coercion, duress, or undue inducement; used in the health and disability care and research contexts to refer to a consumer's or participant's decision to receive health or disability care or to participate (or continue to participate) in a research activity.

 APPENDIX B: AUTEC APPLICATION AND APPROVAL PROCEDURES - INFORMATION FOR APPLICANTS

 1. AUTEC MEETINGS

 1.1.
-Meetings are normally held twice each month on a Monday.
+Meetings are normally held every three weeks on a Monday.

 1.2.
 The closing date for applications is normally between six to eleven working days prior to the meeting day.

 1.3.
 Agenda closing dates and meeting dates can be viewed here on the website.

 In order to ensure that members are able to give adequate consideration to the matters involved, Agenda closing dates will be adhered to strictly.

 1.4.
 Applicants are advised that the application process should be commenced at least two months prior to the commencement of the gathering of data.
 AUTEC frequently requests clarification and/or amendments and the resubmission may need to go back to the full Committee for consideration.

 2.1.
 All AUT staff and students proposing to undertake research with human subjects (apart from those listed in the exceptions in Section 6 of the AUTEC Guidelines) are expected gain ethical approval in the prescribed manner before the collection of data commences (Refer to the Guidelines, Section 11 for full information).